 The sweepers are predictable and friendly, with just enough elevation changes and trees to keep things mentally-stimulating.
 The road is crowned on the straights, but most of the curves are properly banked making it easy to maintain a good clip without worrying about camber.
-The pavement is reasonably smooth too, while most somewhat-marginal roads are still bowling ball smooth for a V-Strom, my wingman fielded no complaints from atop his ZX-10R either.
+The pavement is reasonably smooth too, while most somewhat-marginal roads are still bowling ball smooth for a V-Strom, my wingman provided no complaints from atop his ZX-10R either.

 The best thing about this road is its status as an amazingly uncluttered alternate to the Route 99 highways or Interstate 5, Unlike so many other routes in Western Oregon and Washington, this thing was just about completely clear.
 It was scary empty, actually.
 I don’t think we saw even a dozen oncoming vehicles in 25 miles, and had no problems passing a couple bimbling sport-tourers.

-I must say, I also enjoyed the lovely views of the Coastal Range foothills off to the west.
+I also enjoyed the lovely views of the Coastal Range foothills off to the west.
 While I’m sure we would have gotten there faster if we’d been on I-5 or maybe even 99W, we certainly wouldn’t have been as well rested.
 And having fun really is what it’s about after all.